-Further advice on saving water can be found on the Energy Saving Trust website.
+Further advice on saving water please visit Energy Saving Trust.

 Have a look at the list of things you can do to help reduce the amount of water you use.
 Most of these don't cost anything, but could save you money on your water and heating bills!

 - Gas is cheaper - In most homes, the hot water is supplied by the main central heating boiler, either directly if it is a combi boiler, or from a hot water cylinder.
 Often there will be an electric immersion heater in the cylinder as well.
 Use the boiler to heat the water, even in the summer.
 The immersion heater will be more expensive, and should only be used as an emergency back-up.